hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Reboot an existing server specified name or ID.
-Rebooting a server can take some time so it might be necessary to check the status of the server by issuing the command `hpcloud servers`.
+Because rebooting a server can take some time, issue the command `hpcloud servers` to check the server status.
 The default is a soft reboot, but you can specify the `-h` option for a hard reboot.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Reboot server 'Hal9000':